Earth Notes: Solar Powered SchoolsUpdated 2022-04-09 13:13 GMT.

-I was very pleased in 2012 to help organise a PV system for King Athelstan Primary School, the local community school that both my children attend.
-I am quoted:
+I was very pleased in 2012 to help organise a PV system for King Athelstan Primary School.
+KA is the local community school that both my children attended.
+I was quoted:

-Even better, our local MP, Ed Davey, as Energy and Climate Change Secretary, was able to come and declare it officially 'open', which has the nice side effect of some good PR for the school!
+Even better, our local MP, Ed Davey, was able to come and declare it officially 'on'.
+He was Energy and Climate Change Secretary of State too.
+That made some good PR for the school!

-King Athelstan's installation is solar PV, ie for electricity, and should cover about 10% of its current consumption over a year, and vastly reduce the need to import from the grid at all over the summer months especially during weekends and holidays.
+King Athelstan's installation is solar PV, ie for electricity.
+It should cover about 10% of the school's consumption over a year.
+It will reduce the need to import from the grid during summer daytime, weekends and holidays most.

-Conservation remains important, and I hope that we can halve electricity (and gas use) or close to, by efficiency measures.
-That would have the effect of the PV then covering 20% of the remaining electricity consumption...
+Conservation remains important.
+I hope that we can halve electricity (and gas use) or close to.
+That would have the effect of the PV then covering 20% of electricity consumption...

-For other schools, eg residential establishments, a solar thermal system to contribute to hot water supply may also be useful for example.
+For other schools, eg residential, a solar thermal system to contribute to hot water supply may also be useful.

 A (prettier) snapshot of electricity use vs the first summer's generation (c/o EnergyDeck):

-I used to love all the exhibits at the Science Museum in London where I could push buttons and pull levers and so on as a kid.
-I'm hoping to put together some very simple exhibits King Athelstan and other local schools to use where kids can cover/uncover solar cells and watch meters twitch and motors whirr, for example.
-Hardly likely to greenwash the children, but may generate a little interest along with the Watts.
-I remember that my dad got me fascinated in electronics with stuff not very much more complex!
+I used to love all the exhibits at the Science Museum in London where I could push buttons and pull levers as a kid.
+I'm hoping to put together some very simple exhibits King Athelstan and other local schools to use where kids can cover/uncover solar cells and watch meters twitch and motors whirr.
+Hardly likely to greenwash the children.
+But may generate a little interest along with the watts.
+I remember that my dad got me hooked on electronics with stuff not very much more complex!

 Solar Meter V1

-I've actually put a 3.3V white LED upstream of the meter, as a voltage limiter, with a further 470Ω to the solar +ve, so that if the light is really bright the LED comes on and limits the meter to FSD.
+I've put a 3.3V white LED upstream of the meter, as a voltage limiter, with a further 470Ω to the solar positive.
+So if the light is really bright then the LED comes on and limits the meter to FSD.